 Changing Medicare plans is a big decision, you’ll likely feel the need to shop around and compare coverage.
-If there are huge financial risks that come wrapped in a low premium, changing plans could be in your best interest.
+If huge financial risks come wrapped in a low premium, changing plans could be in your best interest.

-If you have a plan with a high premium that covers more than you need then changing could make sense.
-No matter what, when changing plans make sure your doctors, hospitals, and pharmacies will have coverage.
+If you have a plan with a high premium that covers more than you need, then changing could make sense.
+No matter what, when changing plans make sure your doctors, hospitals, and pharmacies have coverage.

 You owe it to yourself to have a policy that makes sense for your lifestyle.